Fund managers turn selective on emerging markets

 Michael Kass, portfolio manager of the Baron emerging market fund, sees value in India's cable carriers and broadcasters.
 He said cable carriers in India should benefit from a regulatory mandate requiring cable TV providers to transition their broadcasts from analog to digital.

-"This will unleash a lot of investment by the cable industry to drive broadband Internet penetration over the cable network," Kass said, adding that he is invested in cable carriers Den Networks Ltd (DENN.NS), and Hathway Cable & Datacom Ltd (HAWY.NS).
+"This will unleash a lot of investment by the cable industry to drive broadband Internet penetration over the cable network," Kass said, adding that he is invested in cable carriers Den Networks Ltd, and Hathway Cable & Datacom Ltd .

 The emerging market fund Kass manages, which has $22 million in assets, is up more than 7 percent this year.
 He said programming companies that are dominant in the broadcasting end of the business will benefit most by having more digital content ready to offer.
-Two companies that Kass said are poised to benefit are Zee Entertainment Enterprise ZEEL.NS and Sun TV network SUNTV.NS.
+Two companies that Kass said are poised to benefit are Zee Entertainment Enterprise and Sun TV network.

 Kass is also targeting investment dollars to educational firms in Brazil.
 He believes the country's growing and relatively young middle class will demand education to prepare themselves for new jobs as the economy diversifies.
-Kroton Educacional KROT11.SA, Anhanguera Educacional AEDU3.SA and Estacio Universities < ESTC3.SA> are best positioned to benefit from the demand for additional job skills and training, he said.
+Kroton Educacional, Anhanguera Educacional and Estacio Universities < ESTC3.SA> are best positioned to benefit from the demand for additional job skills and training, he said.